Integrating Hydesign into novel 3d Modeling Workflows

 Methodology

-I adopted Powder Bed Fusion (HP Multi Jet Fusion) and Vat Photopolimerization (MSLA) additive manufacturing methods, with a broad use of materials, such as TPU01 powder, as well as tough and elastomeric resins from BASF Ultracur3d product line.
+I adopted Powder Bed Fusion (HP Multi Jet Fusion) and Vat Photopolymerization (MSLA) additive manufacturing methods, using a broad range of materials such as TPU01 powder, as well as tough and elastomeric resins from the BASF Ultracur3D product line.

 Compatibility with 3d printing materials and methods

-Besides the saddle pads printed in Ultrasint® TPU01, I used a variety of UV resin printing materials that previously I was not able to use with satisfactory results during my masters thesis project, so I decided to give them a go.
-Surprisingly, besides small adjustments in slicer to secure the 3d printing process, the samples printed fairly well on a consumer grade 3d printer (Anycubic Photon Mono X).
+Besides saddle padding embodiments printed in Ultrasint® TPU01 (3D printed by FORWARD AM), I used a variety of UV resin printing materials that I was previously not able to use with satisfactory results during my master's thesis project, so I decided to give them a go.
+Surprisingly, besides small adjustments in the slicer to secure the 3D printing process, the samples printed fairly well on a consumer-grade 3D printer (Anycubic Photon Mono X).

-However, I must admit that I could not handle properly the post-processing of the lattice pads being printed in resin, resulting in non durable parts.
-Some of the prints did not cure properly, and some required from leaving the parts outdoors for a while to get rid of the resin smelling.
+However, I must admit that I could not properly handle the post-processing of the lattice pads printed in resin, resulting in non-durable parts.
+Some of the prints did not cure properly, and some required leaving the parts outdoors for a while to get rid of the resin smell.

 Pressure mapping.
 I use pressure mapping data only to get qualitative and visual feedback, due to lack of skills and resources to calibrate the system.
 In this regard, from the early concept phase prior to this collaboration, I use pressure mapping to support saddle selection (Figure 2).
 This information helps me to develop the saddle shell structure, while overtime getting a better understanding of the pelvic profile of each individual.